-Sorting loose parts kids activity is designed for preschoolers and kindergarteners to improve classifying, counting and patterning skills.
+DIY Montessori Sensorial Sorting loose parts activity for preschoolers and kindergarteners improves classifying, counting and patterning skills.

 So, begin by gathering objects around the house (for example toys e.i. transportation vehicles, or food such as fruits or vegetables) which share a similar trait and offer your child to sort by one particular characteristic.
 A skill is like a muscle, to be strong, it needs to be exercised!
 You can start practicing sorting as early as fifteen months!
 For example, give your child a bowl with oranges and bananas and offered to sort either by color or by shape.
 Or offer a basket with cars and teddy bears and offered to sort by texture: hard vs soft.
 With little ones, start with two sorting groups and offer familiar items.